FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# How It Works

-Environment Variables integrates with the users shell

-- shell function/alias module()
+# You should be using Environment Modules!

+- simple, end user-driven, scriptable
-- calls `modulecmd`
+- administrative hooks
-- `modulecmd` echoes shell cmds to be eval'd
+- greatly simplifies tangled, gnarly environments
+- use *Lmod* if you can

 ---

+# You should be using EasyBuild too!

+- automated modulefile creation
-# Example of module use
+- managment of module hierarchy

-     !bash
-     $ which R
-     /usr/bin/R
-     $ module load R/3.3.0-intel-2016a
-     $ which R
-     /app/easybuild/software/R/3.3.0-intel-2016a/bin/R
+- don't write modules, just use them

 ---